 - For the beginners at working with phyllo, check the handling tips before starting.

 - To prepare the tiropitakia, start by preparing the filling.
-Crush the feta cheese into a large bowl and add the grated cheese, the egg, a splash of milk, and season with freshly ground pepper.
+Crush the feta cheese into a large bowl and add the grated cheese, the egg, a splash of milk, the yoghurt and season with freshly ground pepper.
 Mix well with a spoon to combine the ingredients.
 (At this point you can add some chopped fresh herbs if you like; some fresh dill or mint will surely lift the flavour).

 - Preheat the oven at 180C and start preparing the tiropitakia.